EmilRamsvik/Digital-Garden/content/Data Engineering/Data Engineering.md

 # Thoughts
 - Data engineering is more software than analytics.
 - Data engineering is a lot more structured and require intelligent design than data science.
+- When making pipelines quering APIs, might be smart to not have them execute at whole hours (00:00, 01:00, 12:00 etc.).
+Why?
+Because everyone else is :)